-- Straighten up the altar used during the Temple dedication service.
+- Prepare pieces of paper/newspaper (four times as many participants as you have), crumpled into balls for participants to throw at Prophets after each prophet speaks. - Straighten up the altar used during the Temple dedication service.
 Hopefully many participants will have left their offerings there.
 There is no need to draw attention to it, but it should stay up until it is knocked over in the next session. - Let the group performing the Ahab presentation know when they come in the schedule. - Rearrange the tribe table tents so that half of the tables represent the nation of Judah in the south (Judah, Benjamin, and Simeon), and the other half represent the nation of Israel in the north (rest of the tribes).
-Do not put a table tent on the table farthest away from the front of the room. - Add "930," "Split," "Israel," and "Judah" to the time line poster. - Hang the "Moral Assessment" poster up where it can be easily seen.
+Do not put a table tent on the table farthest away from the front of the room. - Set out wooden blocks on table, one per participant before session starts. - Add "930," "Split," "Israel," and "Judah" to the time line poster. - Hang the "Moral Assessment" poster up where it can be easily seen.
 Divide the kings listed on the "Moral Assessment" chart by the number of tables.
-Set out a few thick markers. - Just before the session, as people are taking their seats, discreetly talk to the participants at the far table.
+Set out a few thick markers.

+• Just before the session, as people are taking their seats, discreetly talk to the participants at the far table.
 Tell them that they are the prophets and will be taking turns delivering God's message to the people.
-Have them divide the six readings listed on page 80 of the

-Participant Guide between themselves.
+Have them divide the six readings listed on page 80 of the Participant Guide between themselves.
 When you give the cue for each, they are to stand up before the group of tables representing Israel or Judah and read the passage emphatically.